 The district will permit no more than five excused absences per year for this purpose.
 For the absence to be excused, the absence must occur no earlier than the 60th day before deployment or no later than the 30th day after the parent's return from deployment.

-Additional information may be found at Military Family Resources at the Texas Education Agency (https://tea.texas.gov/about-tea/other-services/military-family-resources).
+Additional information may be found at Military Family Resources at the Texas Education Agency.

 Parental Role in Certain Classroom and School Assignments

 Multiple-Birth Siblings